jllancas/CHSH-quantum-computer/README.md

 # Testing CHSH inequality on quantum computers

-The main [notebook](CHSHsimulation.ipynb) shows the basic copmutation scheme for using [IBM quantum](https://www.ibm.com/quantum) devices to perform a recently proposed experiment [1] designed to test the necessity of complex numbers in quantum mechanics.
+The main [notebook](CHSHsimulation.ipynb) shows the basic copmutation scheme for using [IBM quantum](https://www.ibm.com/quantum) devices via the [Qiskit](https://qiskit.org/) SDK to perform a recently proposed experiment [1] designed to test the necessity of complex numbers in quantum mechanics.
 The original experiment has been performed using custom-fabricated qubits [2] as well as photonic systems [3].
 The aim of the present work is to demonstrate the ease by which this experiment can be performed using freely-available resources from IBM Quantum.
 A formal writeup can be found [here](https://arxiv.org/abs/2205.01262).

 The main notebook was used for obtaining the data used in Ref.
 [4].
 Three quantum processors were used to collect data: